Lissy93/dashy/README.md

 Both sections and items can have an icon associated with them, defined under the `icon` attribute.
 With several different icon packs supported, you'll be able to find the perfect thumbnail for any app or service.

 The following icon types are supported:
-- **Favicon** - Automatically fetch an apps icon from it's favicon or logo image
+- **Favicon** - Automatically fetch an apps icon from its Favicon or logo image
 - **Icon Packs** - Use any icon from [font-awesome], [simple-icons] or [material icons]
 - **Emoji** - Any valid emoji can be used as an icon
 - **Generative** - Unique, auto-generated images for easily identifying services
 - **URL** - Pass the URL of any valid image in to have it fetched and rendered
-- **Local** - Store custom images locally, and reference by filename
+- **Local** - Store custom images locally and reference by filename
 - **Homelab Icons** - Using [dashboard-icons] for logos of commonly self-hosted services